 Who We Are

 Dialogue that is genuinely patient-centered places demands on both sides of the conversation.
 Patients and surrogate decision-makers must fully understand the medical conditions, prognoses, and treatment options; health care providers must be able to communicate prognoses in a culturally sensitive and health-literate manner and help patients articulate their personal goals.
-Our key objective is to give health care providers and their patients the tools and training
+Our key objectives are to

-To meet this objective, Goals of Care has developed a Four-Step Model © in which conversations between the medical team and the patient’s decision-makers are structured around the following questions:
+To meet these objectives, Goals of Care has developed a Four-Step Model © in which conversations between the medical team and the patient’s decision-makers are structured around the following questions:

 - What is the Diagnosis?

 - What are the patient’s Goals of Care in the context of this Prognosis?

 - What Treatment options will achieve these goals?